Microbiology of Lyme disease: Structure and growth

-B. burgdorferi is a highly specialized, motile, two-membrane, flat-waved spirochete, ranging from about 9 to 32 μm in length.
+B. burgdorferi is a highly specialized, motile, two-membrane, flat-waved spirochete, ranging from about 9 to 32 micrometers (μm) in length.
 Because of its double-membrane envelope, it is often mistakenly described as Gram negative, though it stains weakly in Gram stain.
-The bacterial membranes in at least the B31, NL303 and N40 strains of B. burgdorferi do not contain lipopolysaccharide, which is extremely atypical for Gram negative bacteria; instead, the membranes contain glycolipids.
-However, the membranes in the B31 strain have been found to contain a lipopolysaccharide-like component.
+The bacterial membranes in at least strains B31, NL303, and N40 of B. burgdorferi do not contain lipopolysaccharide, which is extremely atypical for Gram negative bacteria; instead, the membranes contain glycolipids.
+However, the membranes in strain B31 have been found to contain a lipopolysaccharide-like component.
 B. burgdorferi is a microaerophilic organism, requiring little oxygen to survive.
 Unlike most bacteria, B. burgdorferi does not use iron, hence avoiding the difficulty of acquiring iron during infection.
 It lives primarily as an extracellular pathogen.

 Like other spirochetes, such as Treponema pallidum (the agent of syphilis), B. burgdorferi has an axial filament composed of flagella that run lengthways between its cell wall and outer membrane.
-This structure allows the spirochete to move efficiently in corkscrew fashion through viscous media, such as connective tissue.
+This structure allows the spirochete to move efficiently in a corkscrew fashion through viscous media, such as connective tissue.

 B. burgdorferi is very slow growing, with a doubling time of 12–18 hours (in contrast to pathogens such as Streptococcus and Staphylococcus, which have a doubling time of 20–30 minutes).

 Morphological variants

 B. burgdorferi bacteria occasionally take on roughly spherical or other atypical shapes.
 These have sometimes been referred to as "cysts" or as "L-forms", but they appear not to be true microbial cysts and the cautious term "round bodies" is now preferred.
-As well as in vitro they have occasionally been observed in tissue samples taken from erythema migrans rashes.
-In some in vitro experiments round bodies seemed to be formed in response to adverse conditions, such as a culture medium containing no serum or antimicrobial drugs.
+They have occasionally been observed in tissue samples taken from erythema migrans rashes.
+In some in vitro experiments, round bodies seemed to be formed in response to adverse conditions, such as a culture medium containing no serum or antimicrobial drugs.

-Advocates of the "chronic Lyme disease" theory sometimes propose the formation of round bodies as a way that B. burgdorferi could survive standard antibiotic treatment protocols.
-However, a 2014 review found that there was currently no clear evidence for this, and noted that samples from patients diagnosed as having chronic Lyme disease following antibiotic treatment usually showed no round bodies (and indeed often no spirochaetes), suggesting that their symptoms might be due to something other than surviving B. burgdorferi bacteria.
+Advocates of the "chronic Lyme disease" theory sometimes propose that the formation of round bodies is a way that B. burgdorferi could survive standard antibiotic treatment protocols.
+However, a 2014 review found that there was currently no clear evidence for this, and noted that samples from patients diagnosed with chronic Lyme disease following antibiotic treatment usually showed no round bodies (and indeed often no spirochaetes), suggesting that their symptoms might be due to something other than surviving B. burgdorferi bacteria.